Canberra Crescent Condominium near Canberra Plaza and MRT station

 Moreover, with the recent establishment of the Johor-Singapore Special Economic Zone to strengthen economic ties, it will ultimately enhance Woodlands' importance as a key transport and commercial gateway connecting Singapore to Johor's expanding industrial and business activities.

-For the latest information on Canberra Crescent Condo, please WhatsApp me.
+For the latest information on Canberra Crescent Residences, please WhatsApp me.

 Other Property Reviews